Kelham Island Museum

 The Kelham Island Museum is an industrial museum on Alma Street, alongside the River Don, in the centre of Sheffield, England.
 It was opened in 1982.
+The museum is home to a Bessemer Converter, the most important technique for making steel from the 1850s to the 1950s.

 The site

 The island on which it is located is man-made, resulting from the construction of a mill race, in the 12th century, which diverted water from the River Don to power a corn mill belonging to the Lord of the Manor.
 It is reported that the island was subsequently named after the Town Armourer, Kellam Homer, who owned a grinding workshop on the neighbouring goit (mill race) in 1637.

 Having remained meadowland for much of its existence, John Crowley's Iron Foundry was built on the site in 1829 and continued in operation until the 1890s.
 The site was flooded on 11 March 1864, when the Dale Dyke Dam broke, damaging workshops on the site.
 Crowley's Iron Foundry was replaced by a power station in 1899 to provide electricity for the new fleet of trams in the city.
 The power station operated until the 1930s when the building was used for storage and workshops.
 These are the premises now occupied by the museum, along with Russell Works, once occupied by Messers Wheatman and Smith.
 Russell Works now houses the Hawley Gallery and the Crucible Shop, both part of the museum.